scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

         sample = df.loc[indices]
         return sample

-``df`` is a Pandas DataFrame with one row per respondent and a column that contains sampling weights, called finalwgt.
+``df`` is a Pandas DataFrame with one row per respondent; it includes a column that contains sampling weights, called ``finalwgt``.

-``weights`` is a Series that maps from respondent index to sampling weight. cdf represents a cumulative distribution function that maps from each index to its cumulative probability.
+``weights`` is a Series that maps from respondent index to sampling weight.
+``cdf`` represents a cumulative distribution function that maps from each index to its cumulative probability.
 The Cdf class is provided by ``thinkstats2.py``, a module that accompanies the second edition of *Think Stats* [downey14]_.
+We use it here because it provides an efficient implementation of random sampling from an arbitrary distribution.

 ``Sample`` generates a random sample of indices based on the sampling weights.
 The return value, ``sample``, is a Pandas DataFrame that contains